GeorgeHernandez/GeorgeHernandez/KnowThyself.md

     - ME: 80%. **I identify as an anti-hedonist**.
 Probably related to my introversion, SSD, and how some video games can give me motion sickness.
   - Perfectionism
     - Perfectionism is one of the traits associated with obsessional behavior.
-    - ME: 60%.
-Wabi sabi is one of my mantras.
+    - ME: 60%. _Wabi sabi_ is one of my mantras.
 Tidiness and closure are important but not always possible.
 But surely there must be cases where perfection can be achieved?
   - Alexithymia
     - The inability to express emotions.
     - ME: 70%. **Alas, I wish I could more easily say "I love you"**, but it doesn't come easy.
 Possibly related to having 7 brothers & 1 sister.
 I wonder how much this contributes to my anti-hedonism?
   - Rigidity
     - Inflexibility, difficulty making transitions, adherence to set patterns.
 Mental rigidity arises out of a deficit of the executive functions.
 Difficulty with unmet expectations.
     - ME: 60%. **Alas, I MUST have milk with cookies or PBJ**.
 I MUST have soda with pizza or burger.
 I can be flexible with sufficient reason, i.e. it is important to hear people out before ruling them out.
 I am also flexible if I run into a wall and need to get creative.
-I'm not aware of any insistently repititioius behaviours.
+I'm not aware of any insistently repetitious behaviors.
   - Impulsivity
     - Risk taking, lack of planning, and making up one's mind quickly (Eysenck and Eysenck).
 A component of disinhibition.
     - ME: 30%. **I tend to be constrained**.
 This is very context sensitive.
 If the situation is random then yes I can be impulsive or spontaneous.